United States Air Force Pararescue: Green Feet

 This tradition arose during the Vietnam War, at which time the most commonly used USAF helicopter was the CH-3E, nicknamed the Jolly Green Giant due to its enormous size and olive drab exterior.
 The tradition came about when pilots, navigators, enlisted aircrew, or other military personnel were in need of rescue.
 After these personnel were rescued, they would proceed to receive the temporary ink-stamped "tattoo" of the green feet on their buttocks due to the fact that the Para Jumpers "saved their ass."

-Origin of term "Para Jumper"
+Origin of term "Pararescue Jumper"

-The term "Para Jumper" is a retronym of the initials "PJ" which represent the Military Duty Identifiers; P =Parachutist and J= Diver, that were used on an Air Force Form 5 (Aircrew Flight Log) to identify anyone who is on board in order to jump from the aircraft.
+The term "Pararescue Jumper" is a retronym of the initials "PJ", representing the Military Duty Identifiers P=Parachutist and J=Diver that were used on an Air Force Form 5 (Aircrew Flight Log) to identify anyone who is on board in order to jump from the aircraft.
 Pararescuemen originally had no "in-flight" duties and were listed only as "PJ" on the Form 5.
 The pararescue position eventually grew to include duties as an aerial gunner and scanner on rotary wing aircraft, a duty now performed by aerial gunners.
 Currently, aircrew qualified Pararescuemen are recorded using aircrew position identifier "J" ("Pararescue Member") on the AFTO form 781.